 What does the RBMHO scheme provide?

-Resources to enable Ministers to have a home of their own in the area of their choice subject to the financial ceiling set annually.
+Resources to enable retired Ministers and their spouses (if applicable) to have a home for life in the area of their choice (subject to the financial ceiling set annually) at a below market rent.

 When should I apply?

-The Organisation opens its lists five years in advance of retirement?
+The Organisation accepts initial applications five years in advance of retirement.

 Can my own money be added?

 Yes, subject to certain limitations.
-Ministers or spouses can add their own money to what the Organisation will provide in order to permit the acquisition of a property.
+Ministers or spouses (if applicable) can add their own money to what the Organisation will provide in order to permit the acquisition of a property.

 Are there any restrictions on types of property?

 Houses, bungalows or flats can all be considered, but they must be freehold or long leasehold and structurally sound.
-Listed properties or those more than 100 years old are unlikely to be considered because of the likely higher costs of maintenance and because it is very difficult to ensure that they meet the energy efficiency requirements that the governments across the devolved nations are now requiring.
-Flats also need careful consideration in the light of possible service charges, which RBMHO cannot accept responsibility for.
+Normally we will not purchase properties which have an EPC lower than a C unless they can be updated within the purchase budget limits to reach a C. Listed properties or those more than 40 years old are unlikely to be considered because of the likely higher costs of maintenance and because it is very difficult to ensure that they meet the energy efficiency requirements that the governments across the devolved nations are now requiring.
+Our preference is to purcahse new builds or properties less than 10 years old.

 Is there a ‘Means Test’ to establish eligibility?

-Not as such, but Ministers and spouses are asked to be frank with the RBHMO about their capital resources and other relevant factors.
+Not as such, but Ministers and spouses (if applicable) are asked to be frank with the RBHMO about their capital resources and likely income.
 This is to ensure a mutual agreement is reached on how much, if any, of those resources should be made available for purchase of retirement accommodation.

 What happens if a Minister dies in service?

-In the event of a Minister dying in service the Organisation would look to offer help to the surviving spouse as far as future housing needs are concerned.
+In the event of a Minister dying in service the Organisation would look to offer to help their surviving spouse (if applicable) as far as future housing needs are concerned.

 What happens when I die?